Hello, and welcome to my website!

 There are multiple ways to visualise this data that shows what the cluster is running.
 Here is an example showing all the pods in the ‘wordpress’ namespace.

-These pods have been configured in the YAML so that the MySQL database runs on the master node, whilst the WordPress application pods are allocated to the worker nodes.
+These pods have been configured in the YAML so that the MySQL database runs on one of the master nodes, whilst the WordPress application pods are allocated to both the worker and master nodes.
 The naming schema shows the name of the deployment, the replica set identifier, and the unique pod identity.

 To me… To you…